Will help town achieve certification

 One grant will help Philipstown complete several actions, including resiliency planning, as it works toward being certified as a Climate Smart Community, the DEC said.
 The goal of the project is to determine the best strategies to mitigate the town’s contribution to climate change and adapt to its effects.

-The second grant will pay for an inventory of greenhouse gas emissions that the town can use to set emission reduction targets as part of its climate action plan.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The second grant will pay for an inventory of greenhouse gas emissions that the town can use to set emission reduction targets as part of its climate action plan.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.